Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 5/2/18 We had a visit of inspection from

-Col. [Cirtson?] one of the chief British
+Col. Artson one of the chief British

 Veterinary officers today so couldn't

-take the horses out.
+take the horses Out.
 It rained again

 so we were just as pleased and